Nephrology transplant team with patient

 Kidney Transplant Program

 Established more than 30 years ago, the kidney transplant program at MUSC has continued to expand.
-Under the direction of transplant medical director, Michael Casey, M.D., and transplant surgeon Derek DuBay, M.D., the renal transplant program performs over 400 transplants per year, rating it in the top five most active transplant programs nationally.
-This program now employs seven full-time transplant Nephrologists.
-These transplant nephrology faculty members are fully integrated with their surgical colleagues to optimize clinical care and research.
-We have an established advanced training fellowship in renal transplantation, which can accommodate one trainee per year.
+Under the direction of transplant medical director, Michael Casey, M.D., and kidney transplant surgical director Joseph Scalea, M.D., the renal transplant program performs over 400 transplants per year, rating it in the top five most active transplant programs nationally.
+Learn more about MUSC Health's Kidney Transplant Program.